hasithajayamaha/snowdroughtindex-main/README.md

 - Walimunige Nadie Senali Rupasinghe

+## Documentation

+Comprehensive documentation is available at [docs/](docs/).
+The documentation includes:

+- Installation instructions
+- Quickstart guide
+- Detailed workflow guides
+- API reference
+- Methodology explanations
+- Examples

 ## References

 - Huning, L. S., & AghaKouchak, A. (2020).
 Global snow drought hot spots and characteristics.
 Proceedings of the National Academy of Sciences, 117(33), 19753-19759.
-- Heldmyer, A., Livneh, B., Molotch, N. P., & Harpold, A. A. (2022).
-Sensitivity of snowpack storage efficiency to precipitation and temperature using a regional snow drought index.
-Hydrology and Earth System Sciences, 26(22), 5721-5735.
+- Heldmyer, A. J., Livneh, B., Molotch, N. P., & Harpold, A. A. (2024).
+Classifying snow drought types: A new approach to understanding snow drought mechanisms.
+Journal of Hydrometeorology.
 - Tang, G., Clark, M. P., & Papalexiou, S. M. (2021).
 SC-earth: A station-based serially complete earth dataset from 1950 to 2019.
 Journal of Climate, 34(16), 6493-6511.